dime-coin/electrum-docs/index.rst

 ..
-Electrum documentation master file, created by sphinx-quickstart on Fri Sep 18 14:24:02 2015.
+Electrum-Dime documentation master file, created by sphinx-quickstart on Wed Dec 20 14:01:02 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Electrum Documentation!
+Welcome to the Electrum-Dime Documentation!
 ======================================

 Electrum-Dime is a lightweight Dimecoin wallet.